flexatone/fetter/doc/articles/lreepr/lreepr.md

 >>>
 ```

-For even stronger control, if environment validation fails, `fetter` can exit the process with a supplied exit code.
+For even stronger control, if environment validation fails, `fetter` can exit the process with a supplied exit code:

 ```shell
 {.env-test} $ fetter -e python3 site-install --bound requirements.lock exit --code 3